 Eight o’clock in the evening: Bedtime!

 The ideal time for the nightly bed rest is 7 to 9 o’clock at night.
-An hour before bedtime the atmosphere within the family should become more quiet and rested.
+An hour before bedtime the atmosphere within the family should become quieter and rested.
 No more excitement and the whole activity level should be scaled down slightly.
 Soft music, quieter conversations, sitting instead of running around.
 Many families dim the lighting in the evening, turn down the TV or turn it off completely.
 Invent your own evening ritual tailored to the needs and likings of your family.

 To get a good night's sleep it is important that children enjoy going to bed when it is time.
 Never send a child to bed for punishment because it should only associate positive and sleep-inducing thoughts with bedtime and bed.
-Do you remember the cozy comforter, the soft pillow or woolen sleeping bag from your childhood?
+Do you remember the cozy comforter, the soft pillow or woolen baby sleeping bag from your childhood?
 It is worthwhile to furnish the resting place of your child in such a way that it promotes healthy sleep because deep sleep is good for the development of your child.
 The ideal room temperature and bedding made from natural materials like Zizzz produces have a pleasant, soothing effect and create a comfortable sleep environment.